azzaea/admixture/README.md

 Input **e** specifies the probably of a genotype error.
 It must be a positive number.
-It can be small (e.g., 1e-6), but note that small values severely affect convergence of the EM algorithm.
+It can be small (e.g., 1e-6), but note that small values tend to increase convergence time of the EM algorithm.

 Input **a** specifies the strength of the L0-penalty term that encourages sparsity in the admixture estimates.
 By default, a = 0, which means that the L0-penalty term has no effect, and the maximum-likelihood estimate is returned.
-I have implemented a procedure for choosing the L0-penalty strength using cross-validation, but this procedure isn't yet demonstrated yet in this code.
-For some information on this cross-validation, see function **calc.geno.error.R**.
+I have implemented a procedure for choosing the L0-penalty strength using cross-validation, but this procedure isn't demonstrated yet in this code.
+For some details on this cross-validation, see function **calc.geno.error.R**.

 Inputs **F** and **Q** are the initial estimates of the population